 Service Hubs provide DPLA with their partners’ unique metadata records that resolve to digital objects (online texts, photographs, manuscript material, artwork, etc.) through a single data feed, such as OAI-PMH.
 They serve as the point of contact for the maintenance and enhancement of metadata records.

 DPLA Content Hubs are large libraries, museums, archives, or other digital repositories that maintain a driect relationship with DPLA.
-Content Hubs, as a general rule, provide more than 150,000 unique metadata records that resolve to digital objects (online texts, photographs, manuscript material, artwork, etc.) to DPLA, and commit to maintaining and enhancing those records as needed.
+Content Hubs, as a general rule, provide unique metadata records that resolve to digital objects (online texts, photographs, manuscript material, artwork, etc.) to DPLA, and commit to maintaining and enhancing those records as needed.